ossamamehmood/Recruitee/README.md

 ## Register Functionalities
+Welcome to JobPortal!
+First of all, what do you want to do?

 ### Looking for a job
 - Show your abilities and qualities as a talent in an easy way.
 So that recruiters can see if you can be one of the candidates for a job interview.